UMAprotocol/UMIPs/UMIPs/umip-157.md

 However, slow fills are unlike normal fills in that there is no relayer to whom should be charged the refund incentive fee.
 Slow fills ultimately cause a token outflow from the destination spoke pool, so intuitively the slow fill should be charged the refund incentive fee.

-The `payoutAdjustmentPct` is therefore set equal to the `refundFee` at the time of the first partial fill `e` that triggered the deposit.
+The `payoutAdjustmentPct` is therefore set equal to the `refundFee` proportion of the outflow amount at the time of the first partial fill `e` that triggered the deposit. `payoutAdjustMentPct = refundFee / e.amount`.

 Follow [this guide](#computing-uba-fees) to determine the refund fee for `e`.

-TODO: Since refund fees [are denominated in tokens](#using-the-incentive-fee), its not straightforward how to set `payoutAdjustmentPct` since the amount to be executed can be less than the amount earmarked for the slow fill originally.

 Slow fills always create outflows from the destination SpokePool, but its possible that follow-on partial fills can cause the slow fill execution to create a smaller outflow than originally earmarked for the fill.
-This means that the `refundFee` could be larger than the amount taken out of the pool by the ultimate slow fill execution.
+This is why the `payoutAdjustmentPct` is set as a percentage of the remaining fill. amount.

 # Constructing the PoolRebalanceRoot